 The cost of a two year programme is easily around $60,000 or more.
 This is the basic tuition and administration fees.
 This will include the livings expenses, books, boarding and few other miscellaneous expenses which will easily amount to $100,000 to $120,000.

-The minimum range of job salaries can be from a $41,000 to $ 60,000 depending upon your field of study and work experience.
+The Salary after MBA in Finance can be from a $41,000 to $ 60,000 depending upon your field of study and work experience.
 Only the highest paid median salaries cross $90,000 per annum.

-A career post MBA was regarded as the best option one could find but owing to so many MBA courses and so many MBA graduates every year, the quality has fallen well below employability level along with the increasing competition which has pushed the concept of a “general manager” with a specialist requirement.
+A career after MBA in Finance was regarded as the best option one could find but owing to so many MBA courses and so many MBA graduates every year, the quality has fallen well below employability level along with the increasing competition which has pushed the concept of a “general manager” with a specialist requirement.

 As per a pan-India study done by the assessment services company, MeritTrac, only 23 percent of the MBA graduates are employable.
 This leads to a huge deficit of budding managers who can become the go-to man of an organization few years down the line.